 Table of Contents

-Revenue-based loans (RBLs) are extended almost solely on the basis of historical and expected revenue.
+Revenue-based loans (RBLs) are extended mostly on the basis of historical and expected revenue.
 They are a good funding option for companies lacking assets or whose assets are already pledged to another lender.

 These loans are different from factoring.
-The latter is a sale of outstanding receivables to a factoring company, (a third-party financing company like Business Factors or a bank.
+The latter is a sale of outstanding receivables to a factoring company like Business Factors or a bank.
 Revenue-based factoring is a misnomer that conflates the terms “factoring” and “revenue-based loans.”

 Revenue-based loans can be repaid using a percentage of future revenue paid on a regular basis or through a fixed payment not linked to the revenue stream.